Born on 16 Nov 1934, in Sverdlovsk. A student of nuclear physics, he was a 4th year student as a Physics Major at the UPI University.

 All members of Dyatlov's group joined Komsomol at age 14, as soon as it was allowed.
 Sasha - at age 18, during passing a security check "in the secret institute".

 What do we know about his life in Moscow?

 Where Kolevatov lived is today one of the most prestigious areas of Moscow with very expensive apartments.

 He worked very well, and was very active in the social life of the institute.
 He became a member of Institute Komsomol committee, leaded shooting sport section.
-Began to engage in tourism, made new friends.
+Began to engage in hiking, made new friends.

 Duality and different assessment of his job position.
 Of course he has not been a "leading scientist", but for the 19 year old boy who just graduated ordinary college he had a very good position and he was involved to some scientific research.
 Did he have access to classified information?
 Was he a "secret keeper" working in Secret Institute?

 Sasha hiked the mount Sablya (Sabre, Cабля), Pre-Polar Ural, as a member of a Moscow group.
 This is a difficult trek.

 I was just interested in finding information about this hike.
 Everything was structured in USSR and I was trying to find the club that could organize this trek.
 I couldn't.
 Then I thought - there is no information about ordinary groups, maybe it was not an ordinary one?
 May be it was a group of "secret keepers" who had restrictions on contacts and did not belong to any ordinary sports organization?
 I began to look for memories about hiking of people who belonged to this category.
 I found the memories of a scientist about how they wanted to be engaged in hiking and then the director of a secret organization helped them organize a hiking section outside the ordinary sports clubs.